AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/campaign-sync-dates.md

 ---
 unique-page-id: 18874684
-description: Campaign Sync Dates - Marketo Measure - Product Documentation
+description: Campaign Sync Dates - [!DNL Marketo] Measure - Product Documentation
 title: Campaign Sync Dates
 exl-id: 66ce9948-9297-47ef-8b16-0ac45c5664fc
 ---
 # Campaign Sync Dates {#campaign-sync-dates}

-Learn what the Campaign Sync Dates feature does, as well as offer some use cases for this feature.
+Learn what the [!UICONTROL Campaign Sync Dates] feature does, as well as offer some use cases for this feature.

 **Marketo Measure Package Required: 6.9 or above**